 Nadine has experienced personally how life is profoundly affected when a close family member develops dementia, and she aims to guide others with her personal and professional knowledge.

-For almost a decade she has studied concepts around healthy ageing, brain health, brain disorders, psychological wellbeing and stress reduction and how to create healthy habits.
+For over a decade she has studied concepts around healthy ageing, brain health, brain disorders, psychological wellbeing and stress reduction and how to create healthy habits.
 She has conducted neuro-psychological assessments, diagnosed people with dementia, and provided psychotherapy.

 As a research assistant in a related program, Nadine co-wrote guidelines on how to increase participation among those living with dementia in their own care plan.
 The guidelines also promote the involvement of family members of clients in long-term care facilities.
 Nadine has taught numerous first-year psychology courses in psychopathology and psychometrics.
 She is also trained in Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, and Mindfulness.

 I started my career working in long-term care facilities, where I had the honor of meeting many people who told me their stories of living with dementia.
 I saw the struggles, the pain, devastation and losses people underwent.
 I also witnessed beautiful moments of compassion, joy, and real happiness.